incrwd/incrwd-wordpress/incrwd/readme.txt

 == Installation ==

-1. First sign up through http://www.myincrwd.com
-2. Once you have setup your widget configuration, the site will route you back to Wordpress.org to install this plugin.
-Make sure to save the secret key and site id you received.
+1. You can either use the automatic plugin installer or your FTP program to upload plugin files to your wp-content/plugins/incrwd directory.
+Make sure the source files reside in this directory.
-3. Activate the plugin through the "Plugins" menu in WordPress.
+2. Activate the plugin through the "Plugins" menu in WordPress.
-4. Visit your Incrwd options (Plugins > Manage Incrwd).
-5. Paste the site id and secret key you received during widget configuration.
-6. Voila!
-Start engaging your users.
+3. To configure your widget and rewards got to www.myincrwd.com

 == Frequentyly Asked Questions ==